ankityadavv2014/neocortex/README.md

 ---

-**Better Chatbot** - A better open-source AI chatbot for individuals and teams, inspired by ChatGPT, Claude, Grok, and Gemini.
+**Neocortex** - Your digital mirror-self.
+A context-aware AI workspace for individuals and teams that learns you, remembers what matters, and helps you simulate better outcomes.
+Inspired by ChatGPT, Claude, Grok, and Gemini.

 • **Multi-AI Support** - Integrates all major LLMs: OpenAI, Anthropic, Google, xAI, Ollama, and more
 • **Powerful Tools** - MCP protocol, web search, JS/Python code execution, data visualization